junho1ee/appleBoxGame/README.md

-# Fruit Box Game Solver
+# appleBoxGame Solver

-A tool for solving and automating the Fruit Box Game, a puzzle where you need to select boxes that sum to 10 to maximize your score.
+A tool for solving and automating the apple box game 10, a puzzle where you need to select boxes that sum to 10 to maximize your score.

 ## Overview

-This project provides an automated solver for the Fruit Box Game.
+This project provides an automated solver for the apple box game 10.
 It includes:

 - Multiple solving algorithms (DFS and QUBO)
 - GUI automation using PyAutoGUI